 Activ ity Main contact 1.2.
 Ensure that Employer Forums and Conferences are held on a regular basis and actively seek to promote the LGPS via attendance at the following events, in conjunction with the employer: • Pre-retirement courses • New starters induction courses • Benefit Statement and AVC surgeries YPS & core team 1.3.
 Provide a Helpdesk and email facility for enquiries for both members and employers.
 YPS 1.4.
 Develop and actively promote the use of electronic/online facilities for data sharing and communication purposes between employers, Fund members and the Service.
 YPS 1.5.
 Develop and actively promote the use of member and employer online self-service systems and provide day to day access and query support.
 YPS 1.6.
 Provide Scheme information, including: New starter information and documentation; Scheme guides and fact sheets for both members and employers; Annual newsletters; and Employer bulletins (as and when appropriate).
 YPS 1.7.
 Provide employer training (as appropriate), for example: Pension basics and general employer administration functions; Changes to the regulations; New technological developments; and Navigation of systems.
-YPS & core team 1.8.
-Carry out annual employer visits for employers with more than 100 YPS
+YPS & core team

-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - PART B: ADMINISTERING AUTHORITY / YOUR PENSION SERVICE UNDERTAKINGS

-Activ ity Main contact employees.
-1.9.
+Activ ity Main contact 1.8.
+Carry out annual employer visits for employers with more than 100 employees.
+YPS 1.9.
 At the request of Fund employers provide appropriate attendance at seminars (e.g. pre-retirement or induction courses), YPS 1.10.
-In conjunction with the pensions' team at Cumbria, arrange and YPS & facilitate one-off 'Road Shows' where there are material and/or core extensive regulatory changes in respect of the Scheme. team 1.11.
-Publish, on the Cumbria County Council website, Core (www.cumbria.gov.uk/Finance): team the Fund's Annual Report and Accounts; and the Fund's triennial valuation report; and the Fund's Policies, including the Funding Strategy Statement and Statement of Investment principles.
-1 10 Undertaken annyanyiata aanaultation with Fund mambara and Coro 1.12.
-Undertaken appropriate consultation with Fund members and Core employers as required. team
+In conjunction with the pensions' team at Cumbria, arrange and facilitate one-off 'Road Shows' where there are material and/or extensive regulatory changes in respect of the Scheme.
+YPS & core team 1.11.
+Publish, on the Cumbria County Council website, (www.cumbria.gov.uk/Finance): o the Fund's Annual Report and Accounts; and o the Fund's triennial valuation report; and o the Fund's Policies, including the Funding Strategy Statement and Investment Strategy Statement.
+Core team 1.12.
+Undertake appropriate consultation with Fund members and employers as required.
+Core team